openstack/swift/doc/source/deployment_guide.rst

 Hardware Considerations
 -----------------------

 Swift is designed to run on commodity hardware.
-At Rackspace, our storage servers are currently running fairly generic 4U servers with 24 2T SATA drives and 8 cores of processing power.
 RAID on the storage drives is not required and not recommended.
 Swift's disk usage pattern is the worst case possible for RAID, and performance degrades very quickly using RAID 5 or 6.

 ------------------
 Deployment Options